 Plan to stock up when certain items are on sale.
 Many baking products are on sale around the holidays.
 Buy extra as many of these types of items will last for months in your pantry.

 A little planning can go a long way to saving you money on your grocery budget, and you didn't have to clip one coupon.

 - Your groceries cost less when you get cash back!
 Checkout 51 can show you how!

 - For more on meal planning, visit The Dollar Stretcher Library.

-- Find more ways to use leftovers.
+- Take a look at these smart ways to use up leftovers.